-For example, for a 64-bit Linux install that used the default installation directory, you would type:
+For example, for a 64-bit Linux install that used the default installation directory, you would type

 CONVERGE_ROOT is set in your environment, CONVERGE will first look in

 $CONVERGE_ROOT/license/license.lic for a valid license.lic file.
 If this variable is not set, CONVERGE will look for the license.lic file in your present working directory.
 CONVERGE_ROOT should be set to the install directory.
 For the case of the default install directory, a valid

 If you do not have CONVERGE_ROOT set, then you must have RLM_LICENSE set to ensure proper licensing behavior.

 export [email protected]<license server hostname>

-This step is only necessary if you have a floating license.
+This step is necessary only if you have a floating license.
 If you have a node-locked license, you can skip this step.

 Before CONVERGE will run, it needs to check out a license from the license manager.
 The license manager runs constantly on a server and listens for requests for licenses from processes on the network.
 The license manager keeps track of how many licenses are checked out and how many are still available.